 Raphael Mechoulam, known as the “father of cannabis” was credited with the isolation of THC as well as elucidating the entire cannabidiol structure.

 President Ronald Reagan pours tens of millions of dollars into a study to prove that marijuana damages the human brain.
-But, the Reagan administration ends up subsidizing a series of studies that culminates the discovery of the endocannabinoid system, expanding our understanding of how cannabinoids interact with the human body.
+Instead, the Reagan administration ends up subsidizing a series of studies that culminates in the discovery of the endocannabinoid system, expanding our understanding of how cannabinoids interact with the human body.

 The Farm Bill is passed, allowing the state sponsored cultivation of hemp provided that it has 0.3% or less THC.